TomCordemans/LABS/docs/arp-spoofing-mitm/README.md

 # ARP spoofing (MITM)

 1. Goal
-    1. Intrecept the communication between 2 devices in a switched netweork.
+    1. Intercept the communication between 2 devices in a switched network.

 2. Used hardware
     1. 1 laptop with Kali Linux